TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/CleanupTypo3.rst

 ..  note::

-    You may still check the `Database Analyzer` in the backend for changes or removed columns and tables to ensure a clean state.ssss
+    You may still check the `Database Analyzer` in the backend for changes or removed columns and tables to ensure a clean state.